can3p/cl-journal/docs/index.md

 - *Which dialiect of markdown is supported?

   My belief is that I support all formatting documented on [official page](https://daringfireball.net/projects/markdown/).
 Besides that you can refer to the posts you've already written with the client just by using their filenames and all these link will be converted to the links of relevant posts.
 Another addon is `{lj-user livejournal}` command that will generate a proper link to a lj user blog.

 - *Why does client require git repository to be initialized?*

   Git is used to store journal username and initial idea was that you would like to backup your files somewhere and git is just the best option for the text.
 You can use a service like [bitbucket.org](https://bitbucket.org) to create a private repository for free.
 Anyway this dependency will go away with next releases.

 - *Where is my password stored?*

   cl-journal uses system keychain to store password, so it's as secure as keychain (I hope).

+- *Why doesn't client support hostings like [dreamwidth](https://www.dreamwidth.org/)?*

+  It doesn't for no other reason than because I don't use it myself!
+If you do consider opening a github issue.

 - *How can I help?*

   Pull requests are definitely welcome, please check out [a source code](https://github.com/can3p/cl-journal)!
 If you see missing functionality, please send a patch or at least open an issue.
 If you see missing docs, don't hesitate to send a pull request to fix them as well.

 ## License